aws-samples/cdk-hyperledger-fabric-network/README.md

 is planned for future releases:

 *  Add support for Java and .NET
-*  Enroll users, storing their credentials in Secrets Manager
 *  Create channels on nodes
 *  Instantiate chaincode on nodes